 The Charles V. Schaefer, Jr. School of Engineering and Science is home to three nationally recognized National Centers of Excellence that address needs from maritime transportation to secure systems to the building of next-generation small ships.

-For more information, please visit the CSR Web site.
+For more information, please visit the MSC web site.